 Profile Fitting

-During the profile fitting calculation, Match! tries to optimize the peak parameters (intensity, FWHM (="Full Width at Half Maximum"), and optionally 2theta) in order to obtain a reasonably good agreement between calculated and experimental diffraction pattern (profile data).
+During the profile fitting calculation, Match! tries to optimize the experimental peak parameters (2theta, intensity and peak width (FWHM="Full Width at Half Maximum") to obtain the best possible agreement between calculated and experimental diffraction pattern (profile data).
 This is achieved by using the peak data as parameters in a constrained least-squares refinement.

 For the profile calculation, Match! uses the "Intermediate Lorentzian" (IL) profile function.
 Details can be found here.

 Profile fitting requires the presence of peak parameters (2theta, I, FWHM).
-If no peaks are currently present when the profile fitting command is executed, a special variant of the peak searching algorithm will first be applied.
-There are two major differences to the normal peak searching algorithm:
+If no peaks are currently present when the profile fitting command is executed, peak searching will be run automatically first.

 Parameter to be fitted